 This sweet, juicy, Gluten-Free Hawaiian Chicken is the perfect chicken to whip up on a weeknight and throw on the grill.
-It’s super healthy and flavorful, and you can enjoy it guilt free.
+This gluten-free chicken recipe is super healthy and flavorful, and you can enjoy it guilt free.

 Chicken is a fabulous source of protein.
 It’s so versatile, can be paired with so many different flavors and ingredients, and you can totally transform this meat into almost anything.

-There’s almost nothing more disappointing than looking up a recipe for an easy weeknight dinner, and realizing that the recipe says that you should’ve started marinating the chicken eight to ten hours ago.
+There’s almost nothing more disappointing than looking up a recipe for an easy weeknight gluten-free chicken dinner recipe, and realizing that the recipe says that you should’ve started marinating the chicken eight to ten hours ago.

-What other protien source can I make this with?
+What other protein source can I make this with?

 While chicken is my favorite for this recipe, you can also use salmon or tofu.
 If you use salmon I recommend baking it in the oven and finishing it off under the broiler.

-Marinate this for an hour (only an hour!).
-I promise you’ll find something to do with the sixty minutes this chicken is sitting in the fridge.
+Marinate this gluten-free chicken for an hour (only an hour!).
+I promise you’ll find something to do with the sixty minutes this gluten-free Hawaiian chicken is sitting in the fridge.

 Check the mail, emails, pour yourself a glass of wine, catch up on that show sitting in your Netflix Queue…the hour will be up in no time.